 Here's some back-ground.
 It's been almost two months, since my husband and I attended the four-day "Marriage Enrichment Class" taught by the Amazing Duo of Ellen and Chuck Purcell.
 (If you are living in driving distance of VA, check them out.
 One of the couples in our class, drove 8 hours to attend their class.
 At the end of the class, the couple said it was totally worth the drive).

-P.A.I.R.S. has been around for 30 years or so and is known and respected by countless therapists (many of whom are trained in P.A.I.R.S.).
+around for 30 years or so and is known and respected by countless therapists (many of whom are trained in P.A.I.R.S.).

 I highly recommend attending a workshop…if there is one in your area.
 But, they are few and far between...so that’s why I’m periodically sharing some of my favorite P.A.I.R.S. tools.